friebe/gatsby-portfolio/README.md

-This site is my personal website bootstrappend by gatsby-starter-blog and hostet by netlify
+This site is my personal website bootstrappend by gatsby-starter-blog and hosted by netlify